burger

 4. Click on Create an email address:

-5. Click on the search field then on Order a Mail Service:
+5. Click on the search field, then on Order an Email Service:

-6. Click to select the free email address on the Infomaniak Shop (as below) and click on the Next button at the bottom right to advance the order:
+6. Click to select the free email address on the Infomaniak Shop (as below) and click on the Next button at the bottom right to proceed with the order:

-7. Click to select the basic Web page on the Infomaniak Shop (as below) and click on the Next button at the bottom right to advance the order:
+7. Click to select the basic web page on the Infomaniak Shop (as below) and click on the Next button at the bottom right to proceed with the order:

-9. Go back to your Infomaniak Manager to discover and use your new products.
+9. Return to your Infomaniak Manager to discover and use your new products.

 Use your Starter products